gem/oq-engine/docs/effective-realizations.rst

   `number_of_logic_tree_samples = 4000`

 to sample 4,000 branches instead of 400,000.
 The expectation is that the computation will be 100 times faster.
-This is the case for the classical calculator.
-However for the event based calculator things are trickier: each sample of the source model must produce different ruptures, even if there is only one source model repeated 4,000 times, because of the inherent stochasticity of the process.
-Therefore the time spent in generating the needed amount of ruptures may make the calculator slower than using full enumeration: remember than when using full enumeration the ruptures of a given source model are generated exactly once, since each path is taken exactly once.
+This is indeed the case for the classical calculator.
+However, for the event based calculator things are trickier: each sample of the source model must produce different ruptures, even if there is only one source model repeated 4,000 times, because of the inherent stochasticity of the process.
+Therefore the time spent in generating the needed amount of ruptures could make the calculator slower than using full enumeration: remember than when using full enumeration the ruptures of a given source model are generated exactly once, since each path is taken exactly once.

-Just to give some numbers, suppose you are interested in a site specific event based calculation with a single source model and a GMPE logic tree with 1280 paths; suppose the time spent to generate the ruptures is 1000 seconds and the time spent to generate the ground motion fields is 1 second per realization.
-The total time spent with full enumeration is 1000 + 1280 = 2280 seconds.
-Now, suppose you want to use sampling, and suppose you set `number_of_logic_tree_paths=100`;
-then the time to generate the GMFs is indeed reduced from 1280s to only 100s, however the time spent to generate the ruptures increases by 100 times, so the total time needed is 1000 * 100 + 100 = 100100 seconds!
-Be careful with sampling in the event based case.
-It is effective only if your computation is strongly dominated by the GMF computation time, i.e. if you have a lot of sites.

-Finally, let me point out that even if source model path is sampled several times, the model is parsed and sent to the workers *only once*.
+Notice that even if source model path is sampled several times, the model is parsed and sent to the workers *only once*.
 In particular if there is a single source model and `number_of_logic_tree_samples = 4000`, we generate effectively